 Cast: Kurt McKinney, Jean-Claude Van Damme, J.W.
 Fails, Tim Baker, Kent Lipham, Dale Jacoby, Ron Pohnel, Pete Cunningham, Tai Chung Kim

 Their lives are forever changed when the senior Stillwell is paid a hostile visit by well-dressed goons following a karate class.
 After refusing to join their evil syndicate comprised of three people, Tom attempts to defuse the tension, stating, “karate is not to be used aggressively.”
 The baddies reject this moralist plea and come out swinging.
 Ivan the Russian, naturally played by the Belgian-born Van-Damme, breaks Tom’s leg then pie-faces our young hero with all the force of someone pushing an actual pie into an actual face.
-Jason has designs on revenge, but the attack reduces his father to a quivering bag of vaginas.
+Jason has designs on revenge, but the attack reduces his father to a quivering bag of cowardice.
 Fearing for the safety of his loved ones, he abandons his dojo and moves the family to Seattle.

 After jogging for about three miles to R.J.’s house for help (still in cowboy boots), he sets up what remains of his training equipment in an abandoned house and falls asleep.
-During his slumber, the ghost of a guy that looks like Bruce Lee to those who can’t tell the difference between Asian people crosses over into the material world and offers his services.
+During his slumber, the ghost of a guy that vaguely looks like Bruce Lee to those who can’t tell the difference between Asian people crosses over into the material world and offers his services.
 In a promotional placement Diet Coke would probably rather forget, Lee favorably compares his knowledge of the martial-arts to the superior flavor of the popular cola.
 Over the coming weeks, Jason learns many techniques useful for both fighting and training montages.

 The first test of Jason's freshly buffed skills comes against a band of alcoholic thugs who've been harassing his father at the local watering hole, where he works as a bartender.
 (Bartending and karate licenses are interchangeable in most states.)
-The boozehounds quietly lurk in the parking lot as Tom leaves after his day shift, and commence the beatdown just as Jason arrives to pick his father up from work.
+The booze-hounds quietly lurk in the parking lot as Tom leaves after his day shift, and commence the beat-down just as Jason arrives to pick his father up from work.
 He easily dispatches the uncoordinated winos and sends them scurrying into the streets, where their search for hooch resumes.
 The display of self-sacrifice helps Tom finally understand that fighting is a necessary life skill, like personal finance.
 With their relationship upgraded from angry and cold to emotional and awkward, father and son walk off in pursuit of the challenges that lay ahead.

 And wouldn't you know it.
-The same three-man syndicate that attacked the Stillwells in L.A. now threatens to take over Reilly’s Seattle karate school.
+The same syndicate that attacked the Stillwells in L.A. now threatens to take over Reilly’s Seattle karate school.
 The criminals agree to a team fight to decide the fate of the Evergreen State’s karate legacy.
-Team Reilly includes Dean and Frank, with Scott on homoerotic massage duty.
+Team Reilly includes Dean and Frank, with Scott on strangely homoerotic massage duty.
 The opposition relies upon just one man: Ivan the Evil Russian.
-He makes short work of Frank and beats the living dipshit out of Dean.
+He makes short work of Frank and beats the living daylights out of Dean.
 Reilly manages to put up a fight, but in a stunning reversal of the Deep Blue computer vs. Kasparov chess match, this time it's the Russian who cheats.

 As Ivan chokes Reilly with a chain, Kelly attempts to save her brother by clubbing his attacker with a wooden stool.
-The Russian grabs her by the party-in-the-back, prompting a furious Jason to burst from the packed crowd and enter the ring to fulfill all of our teenage martial-arts film dreams.
-I would hate to spoil such an obvious ending, but yes, you know where it goes from here.
+The Russian grabs her by the hair, prompting a furious Jason to burst from the packed crowd and enter the ring to fulfill all of our teenage martial-arts film dreams.
+I would hate to spoil such an obvious ending, but you know where it goes from here.